 The Iowa Civil Rights Act (ICRA) defines "gender identity" as "a gender-related identity of a person, regardless of the person's assigned sex at birth."

-ICRA also established the Iowa Civil Rights Commission, or "ICRC," the state agency that receives and investigates complaints about ICRA violations.
+• The Iowa Civil Rights Commission is the state agency that receives and investigates complaints about ICRA violations.
 There may be local civil rights and human rights ordinances in your community that provide additional protections.